ARIZONA EXPUNGEMENT

 If you have a criminal record, relief is in sight.
 Something similar to expungement may be available for your felony or misdemeanor convictions if they are set aside by law ARS 13-905.
 While Arizona does not offer true expungement like other states, setting aside your conviction can help you move past the negative effects of having a criminal record.
-Erasing such a mark on your life may even provide many benefits, including increasing employment opportunities and restoring gun rights automatically.
+Erasing such a mark on your life provides many benefits, including increasing employment opportunities and restoring gun rights automatically.
+To learn more about expungement in Arizona, contact a Phoenix criminal defense attorney as soon as possible.

 At Ybarra Maldonado Law Group in Phoenix, AZ, we’ll help you navigate the complexities of both state and federal laws.
 Criminal charges and even accusations are very serious in Arizona.
 That’s why you need an experienced Phoenix criminal defense attorney at your side.
 The worst thing you can do for your case is wait too long.
 Let us fight for both your rights and your future.
 To schedule a consultation about your case, please call our Phoenix office at 602-910-4040 today.
 You can also fill out our online intake form.
 We also help with Arizona Prop 207 expungements.